 In addition to its natural beauty, the Azores are known for being a place of excellence for the observation of cetaceans, such as whales and other beautiful marine species.

 Before starting this adventure in the crystal clear waters of the Atlantic Ocean, you will first be briefed on the cetacean class, which includes whales and dolphins.

 After a short summary of what awaits you, it’s time to board a Zodiac boat and go in search of these beautiful marine animals.
 Know that the boat will be piloted by an experienced captain and will have a team ready to assist you, if necessary.
 The visit will be accompanied by marine biologists, who will provide very interesting information about the beautiful animals that swim in these waters.

 How to get to Angra do Heroísmo

 There aren’t many options to get to Angra do Heroísmo, in Terceira island.
-In fact, you can only get there by taking a plane between this and other islands of the archipelago but also mainland Portugal and some other international destinations.
+In fact, you can only get there by taking a flight from the airline TAP (affiliate link), for example, between this and other islands of the archipelago but also mainland Portugal and some other international destinations.

 As an alternative, you should also know that, during the high season, you can get to the island by ferry, if you’re staying in one of the other islands of Azores.

 Pousada de Angra do Heroísmo **** (affiliate link)

 Located in the fort Forte de São Sebastião, Pousada de Angra do Heroísmo is one of the best places to spend the night during your visit to the city.

 Among other amenities, know that you’ll have at your disposal two pools: one for adults and another for children.
 There is also an amazing restaurant where you can enjoy wonderful regional dishes.